 For retail locations where the Partnership holds inventory, including commission agent locations, motor fuel sales and motor fuel cost of sales include motor fuel taxes.
-Such amounts were \$285 million, \$332 million and \$301 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-Merchandise sales and cost of merchandise sales are reported net of sales tax in the consolidated statements of operations and comprehensive income.
+Such amounts were \$274 million, \$285 million and \$332 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Merchandise sales and cost of merchandise sales are reported net of sales tax in our consolidated statements of operations and comprehensive income.